 Otherwise, your TFN will be kept confidential and only shared where permitted by law.

-Before you provide another person’s personal information to us (for example, a proposed guarantor or your nominated beneficiary under an insurance policy), you must make them aware:
+Before you provide another person’s personal information to us, whether directly or with the support of a Business Partner (for example, a proposed guarantor or your nominated beneficiary under an insurance policy), or, as a Business Partner, you provide access to any of our products or services to your customers whereby we will collect or you will provide to us their personal information, you must make them aware:

-Where you provide us with another person’s sensitive information you must first obtain their consent to sharing it with us and their consent to us collecting, using and disclosing their sensitive information in accordance with this Privacy Statement and any other relevant privacy notices.
+Where you provide us with another person’s sensitive information (or sensitive information will be collected by or provided to us by a Business Partner in relation to a customer’s use of any of our products or services) you must first obtain their consent to sharing it with us and their consent to us collecting, using and disclosing their sensitive information in accordance with this Privacy Statement and any other relevant privacy notices.

-Where you are a representative, director, corporate officer or signatory, beneficiary or shareholder of one of our customers, or otherwise give instructions on behalf of a customer, we may collect your personal information to process an application by customer for a product or service, manage its account or comply with our legislative and regulatory requirements (both in Australia and overseas).
+Where you are a representative, financial adviser, director, corporate officer or signatory, beneficiary or shareholder of one of our customers, this Privacy Statement is relevant to you where we collect and handle your personal information.
+For example, or otherwise give instructions on behalf of a customer, we may collect your personal information to process an application by that customer for a product or service, manage their account, provide the product or service or comply with our legislative and regulatory requirements (both in Australia and overseas).

 The personal information (including sensitive information and credit-related information) that we collect and hold about you will depend on the products and services we offer you and the nature of your interactions with the Westpac Group.

-In the table below we list some examples of the personal information we collect and hold about you for most of our products and services:
+In the table below we list some examples of the personal information we collect and hold about you:

 |Type of personal information||Examples of what this may include|